JD Vance visits Indiana as Trump mulls a new census and pushes for GOP-led redistricting

 Texas Democrats hope to run out the clock on the current special session that would end Aug.
 19. But Abbott could call another session, raising the prospects of an extended battle.

-While their minority status allows them only the leverage to delay, the Texas holdout has inspired Democrats and progressives around the country.
+While their minority status allows them only to delay, the Texas holdout has inspired Democrats and progressives around the country.

-California's Gavin Newsom is pushing for a Democratic gerrymandering effort in his state if Texas Republicans proceed, though he'd require voters to undo their previous approval of an independent redistricting commission.
-And Illinois Gov. JB Pritzker and New York Gov. Kathy Hochul, both of whom have appeared alongside Texas Democrats who relocated to their states, have also declared their intent to push new maps if they are necessary to neutralize Republican maneuvers.
+California's Gavin Newsom wants Democratic gerrymandering in his state if Texas Republicans proceed, though voters would have to undo their previous approval of an independent redistricting commission.
+Illinois Gov. JB Pritzker and New York Gov. Kathy Hochul, both of whom have appeared alongside Texas Democrats who relocated to their states, have also declared their intent to push new maps if they are necessary to neutralize Republican maneuvers.

 ___ Barrow reported from Atlanta.
 Volmert reported from Lansing, Michigan.